 Monica’s portrait series entitled “My Neighbors” (2013) features intimate and personal photographs of passerbys in New York, and the collection was featured at the USA/Spanish Embassy Hall in Washington, DC, Miami Art Basel, the Cervantes Institute in New York and the Museum of Photography in Florida as well as covered by news organizations such as the Huffington Post and Le Monde.

-Monica is also accomplished in commercial photography; her work as a Still Photographer can be seen in the upcoming ASSASSINATION NATION, which premiered at the Sundance Film Festival, and in the HBO Films Production PATERNO, directed by Barry Levinson.
+Monica is also accomplished in commercial photography; her work as a Still Photographer can be seen in the film ASSASSINATION NATION, which premiered at the Sundance Film Festival, and in the HBO Films Production PATERNO, directed by Barry Levinson.

 Monica is now working on the post production of her first film starring Odessa Young (A Million Little Pieces) and Michael Patrick (Are We Not Cats).